What’s Hot And What’s Not In The 2019 Lexus Lineup

 04. 2019 ES

 Before the SUV craze hit the ground running, it was the mid-size ES sedan that had served as the Lexus brand’s bread and butter.
 The ES was their very first model back in 1989, after all, although it was surely more compact in size back then.
 After almost 30 years on the market and six generations, the Japanese are finally ready to give it a well-deserved and much-needed makeover.
-The 2019 Lexus ES will ride on the new TNGA platform which should help it grow in size while moving closer to the ground at the same time.
-New aesthetics will make it look even more contemporary, which is something that Lexus simply has to pay attention to if they’re to fight off the mighty competition from Germany.
+The seventh-generation 2019 Lexus ES rides on the new TNGA platform which helps it grow in size while moving closer to the ground at the same time.
+New aesthetics make it look even more contemporary, which is something that Lexus simply had to pay attention to if they wanted to fight off the mighty competition from Germany.
 Yet, the Lexus ES’ biggest advantage is its affordability.
 At least, compared to the aforementioned competition.

-The new Lexus ES should continue with a 3.5L V6 as its base engine.
-Similar to the new Toyota Camry, the new ES should also receive a new 8-speed automatic transmission and more power to boot.
-Current models make 268 horsepower whereas the next-gen should generate around 300 ponies.
-A hybrid version will likely follow a similar pattern.
-The only difference is, the ES300h will sport a 2.5L 4-cylinder Atkinson Cycle engine with slightly more than 200 horsepower, and will return much better fuel economy numbers.
-It’ll also cost some $3,000 more, to begin with.
-Up until now, the Japanese offered another mid-size option in the versatile GS.
-In consolidating their lineup, they might have actually decided to ax the GS beginning with MY 2019, leaving the ES as their sole mid-size offering.
-We’ll know more closer to the ES’ release date.
+The new Lexus ES continues with a 3.5L V6 as its base engine, only this time with both direct and port injection.
+Similar to the new Toyota Camry, the next-gen ES also gets a new 8-speed automatic transmission and more power to boot.
+The outgoing models had made 268 horsepower whereas the next-gen ES generates 302 ponies and 267 pound-feet of twist.
+This increase in power successfully offsets the ES’ 78 pounds increase in weight.
+A hybrid version follows a similar pattern.
+The only difference is, the ES300h sports a 2.5L 4-cylinder Atkinson Cycle engine with a combined 215 horsepower, and returns much better fuel economy numbers reaching as much as 44 miles to the gallon combined.
+It also costs some $3,000 more, to begin with.
+The Japanese are also offering another mid-size option in the versatile GS.
+In consolidating their lineup, they might decide to ax the GS after MY 2019, leaving the ES as their sole mid-size offering.
+For now, though, the GS is still safe and sound.

 03. 2019 LC